Knowing how to enable the performance overlay on the Steam Deck will help you get the most out of your deck immediately.

 5. That’s it!
 Click the B button a couple of times to hide the QAM screen to exit.
 And if you want to disable metrics altogether, follow the previous steps.

-If you'd like to read more gaming tutorials, make sure you check out how to take a screenshot on Steam Deck, how to enable Desktop Mode on the Steam Deck and how to format an SD card on the Steam Deck.
-We also have other gaming guides, such consider reading how to share Switch games with your family and how to stream on Twitch next.
+If you'd like to read more gaming tutorials, make sure you check out how to take a screenshot on Steam Deck, how to change the keyboard theme on Steam Deck, how to enable Desktop Mode on the Steam Deck, how to update a Steam Deck and how to format an SD card on the Steam Deck.
+Fancy PC gaming too?
+Learn how to download Steam on Windows.